Anonymous390/paralax-code/README.md

-# Coding
+# What is this repository?
-Nice little coding group repo.
+This is a repository where all of our group projects will be stored

 ## Finished projects

-- Hello World
+None.

 ## Ongoing projects

-- random response project
+- 500 fixed response project